Internal Audit Basic Training

 We use this delivery approach to allow for a focus on individual development and learning from our very experienced auditor educators.

 This timely, five morning CPE internal audit training course is designed for the new internal auditor and individuals who have to create effective audit workpapers in performing internal audits and then communicate the results to management.

-The cost of this internal audit training seminar is $1,200.00 for the first attendee from a single organization.
+The cost of this internal audit training seminar is $1,200.00 per attendee.

 Program Level of Understanding: Basic